UpStride/engine/README.md

 The idea is to implement a very generic version of a linear layer, valid for any GA and any linear operation.
 Then all the specific implementations will benefit from generic implementation.

-Note: `Conv2DTranspose` layer is experimental and we have not thoroughly validated.
+Note: `Conv2DTranspose` layer is considered experimental and we have not thoroughly validated it.

 Note: `SeparableConv2D` is an exception.
 It is computed by going through 2 linear functions, but moving these 2 linear functions to hypercomplex is not the same as moving the combination of the function to hypercomplex.
 Currently not supported by the Upstride engine for any GA.